-The Good Samaritan Hospital Foundation raises money to support and improve the care available to our patients.
+The Good Samaritan Hospital Foundation raises funds to support and improve the care available to our patients.

 The Good Samaritan Hospital Foundation inspires philanthropy that enhances the health and well-being of Good Samaritan Hospital patients and those who care for them.
 Support comes from foundations, businesses, and individuals who value the positive impact our hospital has on the health of the Dayton community.